1. Home

 See the document checklist in the next section.
 Having everything organized before submission is critical.
 Missing even one document can result in your application being returned.

-The BLS China Visa Application Center in Dubai operates by appointment.
-Book your slot online through the BLS website.
+The Chinese Visa Application Service Center (CVASC) in Dubai operates by appointment.
+Book your slot online at visaforchina.cn.
 Walk-in acceptance is limited and unreliable, so always schedule in advance, especially during peak periods (Golden Week, Chinese New Year, summer).

 5. Submit your application in person

-Attend your appointment at the BLS center.
-You will submit your documents, provide biometric data (fingerprints) if required for your nationality and visa type, and pay the applicable fees.
+Attend your appointment at the CVASC.
+You will submit your documents, provide biometric data (fingerprints) if required for your nationality and visa type, and complete the payment.
 Note: Biometric enrollment is mandatory for many applicants.

 6. Track your application

-BLS provides a tracking reference number.
-You can monitor your application status online or via their customer service.
+CVASC provides a tracking reference number.
+You can monitor your application status online via visaforchina.cn or via the CVASC customer service contact form.
 Standard processing runs 4–7 working days; express options are available.

 7. Collect your passport

-Once processed, you collect your passport (with the visa affixed) from the BLS center, or opt for courier delivery.
+Once processed, you collect your passport (with the visa affixed) from the CVASC, or opt for courier delivery.
 With Green Apple Travel handling your application, our team manages collection on your behalf.

 Using a visa agency like Green Apple Travel: Rather than navigating this process alone, many UAE residents choose to use our end-to-end service.
 We handle form completion, document review, appointment booking, submission, and collection — with free document pickup from your Dubai location.